dewetj/voltronic-logger/README.md

 # HomeAssistant
 I have included a yaml file (voltronic_mqtt.yaml) which you can append to your HomeAssistant configuration.yaml file to add the inverter data as sensors.
 It's based on the JSON structure provided in the MQTT section above.

+Alternatively, you can set mqtt_discovery to True in the config.py file, this will automatically add your inverter as a Device in HomeAssistant with the device name as the Make plus Model in your config.py file.
+You still need to have MQTT up and running in HomeAssistant for this to work.